-Polycystic Ovary Syndrome is one of the most common female hormonal disorders and is characterized by multiple abnormal cysts in the ovaries.
-PCOS affects an estimated 5 to 10 percent of all women, and can cause infertility.
+Polycystic Ovary Syndrome is one of the most common female hormonal disorders.
+Characterised by multiple abnormal cysts in the ovaries, PCOS affects an estimated 5 – 10% of all women, and can cause infertility.

-Symptoms of PCOS can vary widely from woman to woman and may include
+Symptoms of PCOS can vary widely from woman to woman, but may include:

 - Irregular or completely absent periods